 Basic Conditions of Eligibility for F-1 Transfer:

-- The student must be maintaining status at the current school.
+- The student must maintain status at the current school.

-- The course of study at the new school must begin within 5 months of the end of the course of study at the old school or transfer out date.
+- The course of study at the new school must begin within five months of:

 - The student must be eligible for an I-20 at the new school.